Shaikhnoman/foodfestival/README.md

 ### What i need to start the project?

-Just open your favorite code editor and follow along with the [YouTube Tutorial](https://youtu.be/4y-_3Ayiauw).
+Just open your favorite code editor and follow along with the [Instagram account](https://www.instagram.com/food_festival.22/).

 ### Who the project is for?